adparlor/really-confy/README.md

 ### config/config.secret.yml

 Sensitive information -- passwords, API keys, etc. -- should go here.
-Confy will not allow you to check this file into your git repo, and will warn you if this file is missing.
+ReallyConfy will not allow you to check this file into your git repo, and will warn you if this file is missing.